DKXXXL/tutorial-popl20/README.md

 - [symbol_ghost.v](exercises/symbol_ghost.v): The ghost theory for the symbol ADT example.

-Other:

-- [demo.v](exercises/demo.v): A simplified version of the development to the simplified case, as shown during the lecture at the POPL'20 tutorial.

 ## Documentation

 The files [proof_mode.md] and [heap_lang.md] in the Iris repository contain a